RE3-Github-Organization/circle2web/content/about.md

   deter cyber missiles and post a lot of memes. **Because why the hell not?**
 image: "/images/cmdr-shane-610506-unsplash.webp"
 sections:
-- title: Our vision
+- title: Our Story
-  content_markdown: Information Security is simpler than it seems.
-At Circle2 our
-    mission is to unravel the fears, uncertiditudes and doubts that arrise arround governance of your information assets.
-We want everyone in your ogranization to be able to handle and care for your assets in the safest possible way, regardless of the nature of technical infrastructures.
+  content_markdown: "Squared Circle Security is an upstart IT- and Information Security
+    partner.
+While we're still new and gearing up, we actually combine decades of hands-on experience supporting enterprise level clients.
+We know the security landscape because we've done our proverbial time in the cyber trenches defending and designing security solutions for both private and public sector customers.
+    \ \n\nWe've always felt a strong need to be able to deliver and show value - both when it comes to security solution investments and their actual security output
+    - and for a long while we've felt like the industry was missing some crucial steps before and after solution implementation and that is what we're aiming to rectify with our offerings. \n\nWe specialize in Security Operations, because defensive blue-team security has been our DNA since the very beginning. \n \nQuite simply, we want to be able to give our customers the tools and know-how to quantify, measure and manage their Security Operations challenges."
   image: "/images/cmdr-shane-610506-unsplash.webp"
   button:
     URL: "#contact"
-    label: Reach out
+    label: Say Hello!
 - title: Our Methods
   content_markdown: Information Security is simpler than it seems.
 At Circle2 our
     mission is to unravel the fears, uncertiditudes and doubts that arrise arround